 - Click Get Tracking ID.

 - From the Google Analytics Terms of Service Agreement that opens, click I Accept.

 - Supply your account number with your lauch request form, or provide the Tracking Id number along with your "home" URL to the webteam via our online help form to have it included on your existing Drupal pages.

 We strongly recommend granting access to your analytics account to additional people in your department.
 It can be impossible to gain access to your data if you don't have access to any of the accounts associated with your Google Analytics account.

 Special Features in UVM's Analytics Implementation

 Once installed, Google Analytics will track traffic to all the "regular" web pages associated with your account.
-In addition to tracking traffic to your web pages, we've enabled event tracking for other common web page interactions.
-This event tracking data can be used to gain additional important insight and can be even be used as goals.
-Currently event tracking includes:
+In addition to tracking traffic to your web pages, Analytics' "enhanced measurement" (if enabled on your account) can track some other important events, such as:

 What are the key user interactions on your web pages that indicate success?
-You will need to identify these to configure goals in Analytics.
+You will need to identify these to configure conversions in Analytics.
 These user interactions can be anything including form submissions, button clicks, file downloads, and more.
-When a website visitor performs the specific action that you've defined as a goal, Analytics records that as a conversion.
+When a website visitor performs the specific action that you've defined as a conversion, Analytics records that as a conversion in your reports.